 All your manually logged workouts are visible on the timeline, in the activity detail view and daily activity intensity graph.

-Note: You can add and edit workouts only for the current day.
+Note: Workouts can only be added once the ring has been synched with the app during the current day.
+You can add and edit workouts only for the current day.

 How to define the workout intensity?